sporring/stackProcessing/Concepts.md

 ---

-## 🛠️ Example
+##  Example

-Let’s say you have this:
+Let's say you have this:

 ```fsharp
 let normalizeSlice (slice: Slice<float>) : Slice<float> = ...